decred/dcrdocs/docs/getting-started/install-guide.md

 ---

 There are four methods for downloading and installing the Decred software.
-One is via dcrinstall (cross-platform), one is via the Windows Installer (Windows only of course, and the only way to get Paymetheus as of v0.7.0), another is via the precompiled binary releases (cross-platform), and the other is building the software yourself.
+One is via dcrinstall (cross-platform), one is via the Windows Installer (Windows only of course, and the only way to get Paymetheus as of v0.7.0), another is via the precompiled binary releases (cross-platform), and the other is building the software yourself (cross-platform).
 The first three methods will be covered here and the fourth may be added at a later date.

 ## dcrinstall